 Skip to main content

-Linux Seedbox
+Seedbox Install

-Learn how to install Unpackerr on your linux shell without root.
+These directions explain how to install Unpackerr on your linux shell without root.

 3. Download the example config file, or generate one.